ArnabDas2001/Multistep-form/README.md

-# Multistep-form__internship-assignment
+# Multistep Form
- This a multistep form using HTML, CSS, Bootstrap and JS
+ This a multistep form using HTML, CSS, Bootstrap, and Javascript